-Malonet also said, according to witness, that "George" (referring to the other defendant,- George Butler) had taken the skylight out of Hartmann's.
+Maloney also said, according to witness, that "George" (referring to the other defendant, George Butler) had taken the skylight out of Hartmann's.

-Maloney was later charged with the offence and he made a statement.
+Maloney was later charged with the offence and he made a state-

-Detective North continued that 11.45 am on January 27 he saw R.C.
-Maloney at the Murwillumbah lock-up and showed him a statement made by Butler, who had been charged with the same offence.
+Detective North continued that 11.45 am on January 27 he saw Maloney at the Murwillumbah lock-up and showed him a statement made by Butler, who had been charged with the same offence.
 Maloney read the state-ment, but made no reply.